myothiha/obsidian/Ph.D/Retrieval Augmented Generation/Idea for RAG in Ecommerce/How to have to efficient Product Search in E-commerce using RAG.md

 - Vector based approached
 - Coding Based if the product information are in structured or semi-structure database such as SQL, non-SQL.

+Synthetic Dataset

+- High quality query can be used to retrieve its original product in the top list.